Acme United Corporation: Pac-Kit

-In 2013, Camillus also re-launched its knives in Europe and soon attracted distributors for Scandinavian and German speaking countries.
-Meanwhile, Camillus is being distributed in twelve European countries.

 First Aid Only

 First Aid Only was founded in 1988 and pioneered consultative selling and support of first aid items to large corporate customers.

 It operates out of a modern 54,000 square-foot facility in Vancouver, Washington, where well over 100 people are employed.
-All of First Aid Only’s first aid kits continue to be produced in the United States.
+All of First Aid Only's first aid kits continue to be produced in the United States.

 First Aid Only is especially known for its SmartCompliance kits.
 Most businesses are federally mandated to have first aid solutions that are compliant with OSHA as well as ANSI standards.
 These SmartCompliance first aid supply cabinets ensure that a business is covered.
 First Aid Only has a distributor network of more than 1,000 people and supplies first aid goods to well-known businesses such as McDonald's, Grainger and Staples.

 Med-Nap

 Med-Nap was founded in 2007 and currently employs 25 people.
 It sells its products directly to first aid suppliers and major retailers under private label and Med-Nap brands.
 For 2020, Med-Nap was estimated to reach revenues of $4.9 million and EBITDA of $1.0 million.